 - Engineering, finance, and the C-suite can tell exactly what’s driving their cloud computing costs with CloudZero’s Cloud Cost Intelligence approach.

-- We align cloud spend to the people, product features, and processes that create them.
+- We align cloud spend with the people, product features, and processes that create them.

 - CloudZero also delivers cost intelligence for Snowflake and Kubernetes environments.